userrails/userrails_bkp.github.io/_posts/2019-08-27-ruby-on-rails-active-record-models-notes.markdown

+---
+layout: post
+title:  "Features and functions of Active Record Model"
+date:   2019-08-27 07:12:58 +0545
+categories: tutorials
+---

-## Notes on various features and functions of Active Record Models
+## Notes on various features and functions of Active Record Model

 #### Query Methods